"Poignantly conveys how gentrification grows out of a legacy of racial discrimination...Valiantly captures the human dimension of a crisis."

 How to Kill a City is a book about gentrification in four cities: New York, San Francisco, New Orleans, and Detroit.
 The book takes readers on a narrative journey through each city, meeting the residents, activists, and corporations battling out for the future of their cities.
-It's meant to be the Omnivore's Dilemma of gentrification – giving readers a compelling and digestible way to understand a complex, pressing issue.
+It's meant to give readers a compelling and digestible way to understand a complex, pressing issue.

 The book was published by Nation Books/Perseus/Hachette in March 2017.

 What people are saying:

 "[Moskowitz] pulls no punches in his depiction of gentrification...He paints a vivid and grim picture of the future of American cities." -Kirkus Reviews